intel/host-int/README.md

 For other available parameters, see the output of the command `hostinctctl -h`.

-NOTE: With an empty allow list, Host INT will not function, because no packets will have destination addresses matching one in the allow list.
+NOTE: With an empty allow list, Host-INT* will not function, because no packets will have destination addresses matching one in the allow list.